It is your responsibility to sign up for courses, i.e. classes, assignments and projects, for the coming semester.

 As a rule, you (must) sign up for courses/classes for the next semester according to the process model of your programme.
 Please note, that in case of changes you must follow the latest version of the process model or a course, unless other provisions have been stipulated.
 Changes will be publicized in the latest version of the curriculum.

-If you have been delayed in your course of studies (if e.g. you have exams from earlier semesters that you still haven’t passed or have been ill), it may make sense to sign up for other courses than those recommended by the Process Model.
+If you have been delayed in your course of studies (for example you have exams from earlier semesters that you still haven’t passed or have been ill), it may make sense to sign up for other courses than those usually recommended.
 But make sure that your course registration complies with the Active Enrolment Requirements.

 If you need to make an alternative plan for your course of study, please note the following: